-Click here to listen to the podcast (16 minutes, 54 seconds)
+Click here to listen to the podcast (23 minutes, 3 seconds)

-I’m pleased to present the 173rd edition of the VideoNuze podcast with my weekly partner Colin Dixon of nScreenMedia.
-This week we focus on the rising cost of content to pay-TV operators and the rising quality of content found online.
+I’m pleased to present the 448th edition of the VideoNuze podcast, with my weekly partner Colin Dixon of nScreenMedia.

 Listen in to learn more!

-Click here to listen to the podcast (18 minutes, 57 seconds)
+Click here to listen to the podcast (37 minutes, 16 seconds)

 Listen in to learn more!

-Click here to listen to the podcast (20 minutes, 42 seconds)
+Click here to listen to the podcast (24 minutes, 35 seconds)

 Listen in to learn more!

-Click here to listen to the podcast (19 minutes, 47 seconds)
+Click here to listen to the podcast (20 minutes, 35 seconds)